Conte-Ecology/visualizationMaps/westbrookSections/README.md

 | 201480670	| 3	      | 1856.524244 | 	0    |
 | 201480754 | 1	      | 1686.330934 | 	0    |
 | 201480754	| 2	      | 1666.030934 | 	0    |
-Table 1: Sample midpoint event table
+Table 1: Example of the section midpoint event table
 <br><br>

 ## Section Widths Mapping
 ### Description
-The section widths are constantly changing with discharge.
-Event tables representing the section boundaries are generated for each sample in order to visualize the widths changing over time.
+Stream width changes over time based on discharge.
+Event tables representing the section boundaries are generated for each sample in order to visualize the temporal variation in stream width.
 Section widths are recorded during each sample, beginning with sample 40.

 A basic linear model is generated for each section to predict missing section widths based on discharge.
 A comparison of the two existing flow records shows